citycoins/governance/ccips/ccip-011/ccip-011-citycoins-stacked-tokens-voting.md

     - verifies the vote total is greater than zero
     - updates the vote totals and voter record
 - prints the vote totals and voter record

+### Voting Information

+The vote contract contains several functions that return information about the voting process.

+- `is-initialized`: returns if the start/end block heights are set
+- `get-proposals`: returns the list of proposals being voted on
+- `get-vote-blocks`: returns the start/end block heights, if set
+- `get-vote-start-block`: returns the start block height, if set
+- `get-vote-end-block`: returns the end block height, if set
+- `get-vote-amount`: returns the total vote for a given principal
+- `get-proposal-votes`: returns the vote totals for a given proposal
+- `get-voter`: returns the voter principal for a given voter ID
+- `get-voter-id`: returns the voter ID for a given principal
+- `get-voter-info`: returns the vote totals for a given principal

+### Voting Calculations

 Included with this CCIP is a [supplemental spreadsheet](./ccip-011-0001-sample-vote-calculations.ods) that shows how the scale factor can be calculated across CityCoins and provides some sample voting data from the selected cycles.